Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 Power Supply
 ------------

-The connected stepper can be powered through the black on-board power-connector or through a :ref:`Power Supply <primer_power_supplies>` in the stack.
-The Brick switches automatically to the on-board power-connector when a voltage is measured there.
+The connected stepper motor can be powered through the black on-board power-connector or through a :ref:`Power Supply <primer_power_supplies>` in the stack.
+The Brick switches automatically to the on-board power-connector when a voltage is measured there and no external voltage is detected on the power-connector.
+The black power connector is always prioritzed.

 Error LED